 Containers can significantly drive DevOps maturity, but configuring them properly, managing them securely, and deploying them successfully may prove challenging.

-A perfect container strategy, with proper tools and technology, can offer speed, agility, efficiency, and resource reduction.
+With proper tools and technology, a perfect container strategy can offer speed, agility, efficiency, and resource reduction.

 Looking for a Containerization Consulting Partner?
 Veritis can help through our unmatched IT expertise, experienced guidance, and best practices.